AI Annotation Explained

 - Intent Recognition: Text annotation is based on intent, i.e., confirmation, command, request, etc. This helps AI models classify user intents accurately and provide the desired response.

-- Named Entity Recognition (NER): Annotators tag parts of speech (nouns, pronouns, verbs, adverbs, etc.), key phrases, and names as entity annotation.
+- Named Entity Recognition (NER): Annotators tag parts of speech (nouns, pronouns, verbs, adverbs, etc.), key phrases, and names as entity annotations.
 This enables AI models to identify and extract important information from user queries or statements.

 - Linguistic: Annotators tag emphasis, natural pauses, definitions of words, related words, and replacement words.
 This helps AI models understand the nuances and context of user messages, allowing virtual assistants to provide more accurate and contextual responses.